EdwardLiuyc/StaticMapping/README.md

 - **supporting multi-lidars**
 - perhaps need a brand-new data type for pointcloud
 - save submap binary data into a special format file not just pointcloud into .pcd
-- save the frame clouds instead of submap clouds
 - filtering the cars directly at the input of the pointclouds
 - **add imu integrating factor in backend**
 - culling data structures like ImuMsg, NavSatMsg, etc.